Understanding SelfDecode PGx Reports: Medication Check vs. DNAmind

 DNAmind PGx

-• Also includes low-evidence and unverified variants, in addition to higher-evidence ones
+• Also includes low-evidence and unverified variants alongside higher-evidence ones

 • Many associations are: